-The inability of the Nigerian government to come up with a policy on the management of plastic waste makes dump sites like Goro pit the final destination of these non biodegradable product where they are set on fire.
+The inability of the Nigerian government to come up with a policy on the management of plastic waste makes dumpsites like Goro pit the final destination of these non-biodegradable products where they are set on fire.

-She started having strange feeling in her body in June.
-“I was feeling sick, dizzy and having a headache.
+She started having a strange feeling in her body in June.
+“I was feeling sick, dizzy, and having a headache.
 I knew that I was not well but what was wrong with me was what I didn’t know,” she narrates.

 “They ask if I smoke cigarette or Indian hemp,” she recalls.
 “I said no. They asked about the environment where I live and I said there is no smoke there.”